lh3/bioawk/README.md

-Bioawk is an extension to [Brian Kernighan's awk][1], adding the support of several common biological data formats, including optionally gzip'ed BED, GFF, SAM, VCF, FASTA/Q and TAB-delimited formats with the column names.
+Bioawk is an extension to [Brian Kernighan's awk][1], adding the support of several common biological data formats, including optionally gzip'ed BED, GFF, SAM, VCF, FASTA/Q and TAB-delimited formats with column names.
 It also adds a few built-in functions and an command line option to use TAB as the input/output delimiter.
 When the new functionality is not used, bioawk is intended to behave exactly the same as the original BWK awk.